surajmane/Telecom/README.md

 # Telecom
-Exploratory analysis of telecom data
+Exploratory analysis of telecom data./n
-What was discovered.
+What was discovered/n
 Continuous variables are
 1. Total day minutes
 ● Average - 179.78